 Welsh Corgis are food-motivated dogs, so it’s very important to make sure that they maintain a healthy weight and get plenty of exercise.

-Because we would never want to finish on a sad note, we’ve got another Corgi fact to lift your spirits.
-Would you believe us if we told you that the Welsh Corgi is closely related to the Siberian Husky?
+Fun Fact(s) ♥Would you believe us if we told you that the Welsh Corgi is closely related to the Siberian Husky?
 It’s true!
 These dogs both belong to the spitz group from Northern Europe.
 You can tell by their pointed ears, wolf-like muzzle and thick coat.

 Final Thoughts on the Welsh Corgi